Updated 4/1/25

 - Can You Freeze This?
 Nope, sorry.
 This pasta salad recipe has mayo in it, so it just doesn’t freeze well.
 Besides, all the beautiful veggies turn to mush when they thaw.

-- Make-Ahead Tips: You can chop all the veggies ahead of time.
-The asparagus can be cooked ahead of time, too.
-Make the dressing can be made 2 days ahead and stored in the fridge.
+- Make-Ahead Tips: You can chop all the veggies and cook the asparagus ahead of time.
+The dressing can be made two days ahead and stored in the fridge.

 More Pasta and Macaroni Salad Recipes